micuco/Data-Center-Management---POO-Project/README.md

 Run the main class with the required arguments for input files.
 The program reads commands from files and writes results to output files.

-## Notes

-The project follows the requirements of the POO assignment and uses multiple design patterns together with object-oriented design principles.